Anopheles atroparvus: Life cycle

 Adult A. atroparvus can be active feeders all year round, but cannot lay eggs in the winter and tend to dwell inside through the winter months.

 They are most active during the summer months (June-July).
 During the warmer months, eggs are laid in suitable water bodies, where they will hatch and larva will remain in the water until they develop into adults.

 Females have been recorded to have a short life span.

 Larval stages require water for development and it is not until they become adults that they can survive a non-aquatic environment.

 This species shows some adaptability when recent observations have recorded larvae present in small water bodies within towns such as overgrown roadsides, which were not considered suitable in the past.

 Parasitology

-A. atroparvus is a well known historical vector for malaria (Plasmodium spp) particularly throughout Europe and the UK, and is considered the main vector for malaria in many countries such as Romania, Portugal, France and the Netherlands.
+Anopheles atroparvus is a well known historical vector for malaria (Plasmodium spp) particularly throughout Europe and the UK, and is considered the main vector for malaria in many countries such as Romania, Portugal, France and the Netherlands.

 In Spain, A. atroparvus has been identified as the main vector for two different malaria parasites (Plasmodium vivax & Plasmodium falciparum).

 Although malaria has been considered absent of natural strains in Europe, changing climate and human caused land conditioning via agriculture or environmental protection measures could cause an increase in population of A. atroparvus in areas where it used to be a main vector for the disease.

-Because A. atroparvus is still active in the winter and tend to live in dwellings with their blood meals, this can result in multiple infection in the same household.
+Because A. atroparvus is still active in the winter and tend to live in dwellings with their blood meals, this can result in multiple infections in the same household.